Hip flexor exercises

 - Begin in a plank position.

-- Lift your left foot off the floor and slide it forward, so that your knee is on the ground next to your left hand, and your foot is near your right hand.
+- Lift your left foot off the floor and slide it forward so that your knee is on the ground next to your left hand, and your foot is near your right hand.
 Exactly where your knee and toes fall will depend on your flexibility.

-- Slide your right leg back as far as you can while keeping your hips square and lowering yourself to the floor and onto your elbows, bringing your upper body down as far as possible.
+- Slide your right leg back as far as you can while keeping your hips square and lower yourself to the floor and onto your elbows, bringing your upper body down as far as possible.